Xelvanta/Heartbeat/README.md

 ### Frontend (Dashboard)

-The dashboard is created using HTML, CSS, and JavaScript.
-It features **Chart.js** for visualizing the system metrics over time.
+The dashboard is created using HTML, CSS, and JavaScript, with **Chart.js** to visualize system metrics in real-time.

-- **Charts**: Displays real-time updates for CPU, memory, disk usage, and network activity.
+- **Charts**: Displays real-time graphs for CPU, memory, disk usage, and network activity.
 - **Fetch Metrics**: Periodically fetches system metrics from the backend via the `/metrics` endpoint.

 ## Usage

-Once the application is running, the dashboard will automatically refresh every second to update the system metrics.
+Once **Heartbeat** is running, the dashboard will automatically refresh every second to update the system metrics.
 You will see:

-- **CPU Usage**: A graph showing the current CPU usage.
+- **CPU Usage**: Graph showing the current CPU load.
-- **Memory Usage**: A graph showing the current memory usage.
+- **Memory Usage**: Graph showing memory consumption.
-- **Disk Usage**: A graph showing the current disk usage.
+- **Disk Usage**: Graph showing available disk space.
 - **Network Activity**: Graphs showing the amount of data sent and received.

 You can modify the update interval and customize the dashboard by editing the `updateInterval` variable in the JavaScript section.

 ## Logging

-Heartbeat logs all metrics into a file (`system_metrics.log`).
-Each entry contains the current system state, including CPU, memory, disk, and network metrics, along with the timestamp.
+**Heartbeat** logs system metrics to a file (`system_metrics.log`).
+Each log entry includes CPU, memory, disk, and network data, along with a timestamp.

 ## Contributing

 We welcome contributions!
-If you'd like to improve or expand **Heartbeat**, feel free to fork the project and submit a pull request.
+Feel free to fork the project and submit a pull request if you’d like to help improve or expand **Heartbeat**.

 ## License